T'ai Chi Chuan: mixed levels

 You should wear loose comfortable clothing.
 Certain books and videos will be recommended.

 When I've finished, what course can I do next?

-Continue to study further Tai Chi courses; explore Chi Kung or any other course from our Health and Movement programme.
+Continue to explore and study the art with Tai Chi Beginners course, explore Chi Kung or one of the many Health and Movement courses available at City Lit.